OpenEnergyPlatform/oeplatform/docs/dev/development.md

-# Developement & Collaoration
+# Development & Collaboration

 !!! warning
     This page will be updated soon.

-## Getting started with the developement
+## Getting started with the development

 See our [developer guidelines](https://github.com/OpenEnergyPlatform/oeplatform/blob/develop/CONTRIBUTING.md) and get in touch with our [developer team](https://openenergyplatform.github.io/organisation/family_community/contact/).